What is the current situation?

 In 1992, Australia introduced a policy of mandatory, indefinite detention under the Migration Act 1958 (Cth) for any non-Australian citizen present in the country without a valid visa.
 Because of the persecution they face, most people seeking asylum cannot obtain a visa before they arrive.
 In July 2013, the UN Human Rights Committee found that the indefinite detention of these people breached the International Covenant on Civil and Political Rights.

 Those who seek asylum after arriving in Australia on a valid visa are processed “onshore”, although they are frequently detained in closed immigration detention facilities until their claims are assessed.
-As at 30 April 2017, 1,392 people were held in closed immigration detention facilities in Australia, 377 of which were asylum seekers who had arrived by boat.
-(RCOA)
+As at 3O November 2020, there were 1,518 people were held in closed immigration detention facilities in Australia.

 Processing of applications

-By the end of March 2018, there were 14,471 applications still on hand with the Department, compared with 16,298 applications finalised by the Department. the average time taken between a claim being lodged and the Department making its decision was 415 days for temporary protection visas, and 316 for Safe Haven Enterprise visas and Permanent Protection visas was 257 days.
-The Refugee Council of Australia states there are now at least 15,000 people seeking asylum in our community who are still waiting for the government to decide on their refugee claims, many of whom came here more than five years ago and have children who were born here.
+As at 4 January 2021 there were still 4, 707 applications still waiting to be finalised with the Department of Home Affairs.
+The average time taken between a claim being lodged and the Department making its decision was 415 days for temporary protection visas, 316 for Safe Haven Enterprise visas and 257 days for Permanent Protection visas.
+As at 12 December 2020, the Refugee Council of Australia states there are now still 40, 000 people seeking asylum in our community who are still waiting for the government to decide on their refugee claims, many of whom came here more than seven years ago and have children who were born here.

 Types of Protection